 I was there to teach a workshop called ‘Polymer Clay in 3D.’
-My dieforming had continued to evolve, along with other touchy-feely techniques for creating organic forms and tactile objects, pushing the limits of polymer as a structural medium.
+My dieforming had continued to evolve, along with other touchy-feely techniques for creating complex vessels, organic forms, and tactile objects, pushing the limits of polymer as a structural medium.

 Using more of the 3” x 3” tiles I’d been making at the time, this 7 x 7 tile grid was designed as a more intentional and conceptual colIection of shapes and colours.

 Tracy and I lived on a small island near Vancouver for almost ten years.
 Beach creatures and other shoreline life provided daily inspiration for my work during that time.
 Combine that with the dieforming-friendly shapes of Xs and Os, I ended up with this kind of oversized game of intertidal Tic Tac Toe.

 This necklace, part of my White series, was all about turning down the volume on what can be, at times, a very noisy medium.

 Rather than feature all the colour or pattern typically found in canework, mokume, or complex blending, I relied on white as my canvas to focus on form and texture, allowing the shapes and their surfaces to come forward.

 White can be challenging to work with, but nothing shows off shadows better than the lightest value.
 The bumps, dips, creases, and crevices of the bioformed beads are highlighted by a smooth buffed finish, and there’s lots to draw you in, despite these beads being almost ‘naked’ in design.
 Even the fine lines of my custom textured surfaces are given a chance to stand out a little more across the curved surface.